Wyver-Solutions/wyver-solutions/_posts/2015-07-02-mobile-learning-strategy.md

 title: 'Mobile learning strategy'
 author: Mark Berthelemy
 excerpt:
-  With the introduction of ubiquitous, connected mobile devices into the workplace or the classroom, what can we do now that we couldn't do before?
-What do we need to do to enable this to happen?
+  We look at some of the key elements required for any mobile learning strategy&ndash; whether in the workplace or in formal education
 layout: post
 permalink: /2015/07/02/mobile-learning-strategy/
 categories: